Configuration¶

 Important

-Do not change the defaults if you do not have to!
+Do not change the defaults unless you have to!

 Option | Description |